minhtt159/fruitsap/README.md

 For provisioning the following tools will be used:

-- [Ubuntu](https://ubuntu.com/download/server) - Universal operating system that supports running all kinds of home related workloads in Kubernetes
+- [Ubuntu](https://ubuntu.com/download/server) - Universal operating system that supports running all kinds of home-related workloads in Kubernetes
 - [Ansible](https://www.ansible.com) - Provision the Ubuntu OS and install k3s
 - [Terraform](https://www.terraform.io) - Provision an already existing Cloudflare domain and certain DNS records to be used with your k3s cluster